 And remember, people might be going through some other shit in their life, so they may not be toxic, they may just have something going on.

-Link to Header Creating a 'best place to work' culture - Donna Edwards
+Creating a ‘best place to work’ culture - Donna Edwards

 The work that Donna has done to make both the Perth community and her workplace better is incredible and so it’s not really a surprise that she led her work to win the “Best Place to Work” award multiple years running.
 She talked about the difference between a manager and a leader, and why it’s better for your company to have the latter.